-Clark’s Tip on How To Maximize Your Social Security Benefits
+Clark’s Tip On How To Maximize Your Social Security Benefits

 Even though he’s already eligible, Clark plans to wait until he’s 70 before he starts collecting Social Security.
-He advises that any extra money we can earn while we delay Social Security can help offset some of the financial blows we encounter along the way such as inflation, market uncertainty and greater need for health care.
+He advises that any extra money we earn while we delay Social Security can help offset some of the financial blows we encounter along the way such as inflation, market uncertainty and a greater need for health care.

 “The odds overwhelmingly show that a lot of us are going to live a lot longer than we thought,” Clark says.
 “So the best time to take Social Security is to wait as long as you possibly can.”

 The thought of retirement shouldn’t bring financial anxiety.
 To gauge how your future looks, estimate your Social Security benefits and see if there’s room for improvement.

 In the meantime, Clark wants you to save as much as you can and if you have the cash, look to invest.

 - Open a high-yield savings account.